O-Level Chemistry Reaction Rate Investigations (Paper 3)

 TL;DR

-Paper 3 repeatedly examines speeds of reaction that rely on tracking temperature, gas volume, mass decrease, or colour change, and the 2026 syllabus expects candidates to be fluent with data-loggers as well as manual timing.
+Paper 3 repeatedly examines speeds of reaction that rely on tracking temperature, gas volume, mass decrease, or colour change, and the 2026 syllabus notes candidates are expected to be familiar with data-loggers as well as manual timing.

 Planning, MMO, and PDO marks hinge on controlling variables (particle size, concentration, temperature), selecting the right measurement route, and presenting tables/graphs that match the instruments used.